microsoft/ApplicationInsights-Profiler-AspNetCore/examples/EnableServiceProfilerForContainerApp/README.md

 * Open the **Performance** blade in the application insights resource created.
 Once the the process of the trace is done, you will see the Profiler Traces button like it below:

 ![Profiler Traces](../../media/performance-blade.png)

+## Summary
+To recap a bit, there are 2 major steps to enable Service Profiler:

+* Add the reference to the NuGet package.
+* Set the environment variables to enable it.

+There are various ways to reach the same goal.
+The NuGet package could be installed in the project.
+The environment variable could be set by the orchestrator (like Kubernetes) as well.

+And when it comes to production deployment, there are also other aspects to be considered, like the security.
+For example, how to protect Application Insights Instrumentation key from being leaked and so on.

+All in all, we hope the Service Profiler will help improve the application performance!
+If you have any issues or suggestions, please report to [issues](https://github.com/Microsoft/ApplicationInsights-Profiler-AspNetCore/issues).